 It was a pleasure to talk to Neil about Billy Mayerl, Gershwin, Dudley Moore.
 Richard Clark fine playing in Fats Waller’s style, Guy Roland and Harry Engleman!
 Pleased I could play some Chopin for Yoichi as a thank you – it just had to be the Raindrop Prelude with weather like that!

-Recording with the Royal Scottish National Orchestra conducted by David Watkin with pianist Jospeh Havlat.
+Recording my new Piano Concerto with the Royal Scottish National Orchestra conducted by David Watkin with pianist Jospeh Havlat.

 My wife and I attended at the Glasgow Royal Concert Hall on this day to have my piano concerto recorded by Parma Recordings.
 Huge thanks to pianist Joseph Havlat, who is a brilliant talent and played magnificently with great musicality.
 David Watkin was also a joy to work with.
 He is also an acclaimed cellist and head of strings at the Royal Conservatoire of Scotland.
 He did a wonderful job and I saw how his expertise in music aesthetics was so useful and important when communicating to an orchestra over interpretation.
 I was blown away with the playing and musicianship of the Royal Scottish National Orchestra.
 Also a big thanks to Grammy award winning producer Brad Michel from Parma Recordings for his amazing ear and expertise, and the skilful studio technicians and staff at the concert hall.
 Everyone was friendly and made me feel very welcome.
 Thanks for a memorable day!
 Thank you all for your hard work and creativity!